Work Exchange and Internship Opportunities at Dancing Rabbit

 - cook, dry, pickle, and preserve food in many other ways

 - tend to worms, chickens, or other animals

 The work will depend on the time of the year and the gardening style of the host.
 As a work exchanger/intern you’re sure to get muddy and sweaty and to eat good home-grown food!

 How to apply for a work exchange or internship position:

 - Submit the application.
-We receive many, many applications, so it’s advisable to apply well before mid-March.
-The earlier you apply, the more positions will be available for you to choose from.
+We receive many, many applications, so it’s advisable to apply before mid-March.
+The work exchange season here is from April – October.